-Tirath Singh Rawat resigns as Uttarakhand CM, BJP meet on Saturday likely to decide to next leader
+Tirath Singh Rawat resigns as Uttarakhand CM, BJP meet on Saturday likely to decide on next leader

 Rawat resigned from the top post barely four months after taking charge.